 Join the Center for Academic Innovation as we work to create, preserve, and open access to the University of Michigan’s diverse wealth of knowledge and expertise.
 Through our faculty partnerships and the development of open online content, we help millions learn new skills and competencies, highlight and amplify emerging research and ideas, and develop new pedagogies and practices at-scale.
 We invite faculty to submit proposals to partner with us and develop Massive Open Online Courses (MOOCs) on a wide range of topics and interest areas, as well as MOOC specializations that provide more intensive, real-world professional skill-building.
-Proposals are accepted on a rolling basis.

 The Center for Academic Innovation is charged with creating a culture of innovation in teaching and learning in support of the University’s mission to serve the people of Michigan and the world.
 By creating, preserving, and sharing knowledge, art, and purpose-driven academic values, we hope to develop leaders and citizens who will challenge the present and create a better future by partnering with incredible faculty and experts across the University.